 The vibration resistance of the inverter is up to 2.9 m/s^2 at 10 to 55 Hz frequency and 1 mm amplitude for the directions of X, Y, Z axes.
-Applying vibration and impacts for a long time may loosen the structures and cause poor contacts of connectors, even if those vibration and impacts are within the specified values.
+Subjecting the product to vibration and impacts over a long period of time may loosen the structure and cause poor contacts of connectors, even if those vibration and impacts are within the specified values.